Urban planning in Communist countries: Beginnings of urban planning in communist countries

 Many eastern European countries had suffered physical damage during World War II and their economies were in a very poor state.
 There was a need to reconstruct cities which had been severely damaged due to the war.
 For example, Warsaw, Poland, had been practically razed to the ground under the planned destruction of Warsaw by German forces after the 1944 Warsaw Uprising.
 The centre of Dresden, Germany, had been totally destroyed by the 1945 Allied bombardment.
 Stalingrad had been largely destroyed and only a small number of structures were left standing.

 The financial resources of eastern European countries, after nationalization of industry and land, were under total government control.
 All development and investment had to be financed by the state.
 In line with their commitment to communism, the first priority was building industry.

 Therefore, for the first ten to fifteen years, most resources were directed towards the development of industry and the reconstruction of destroyed cities.
 In most cases, this reconstruction was executed without any urban planning for several reasons.
 Firstly, reconstruction had to start immediately as there was not enough time to develop a detailed plan.
 Secondly, the man-power and expertise for developing urban plans in great numbers were not available.

-Oftentimes, destroyed cites were not rebuilt as they were before.
+Oftentimes, destroyed cities were not rebuilt as they were before.
 Rather, entirely new cities were constructed along the principles of Soviet Socialism.
 However, the historically significant structures in some large cities were rebuilt.
 Experts worked to make the restoration resemble the original as much as possible.
 For example, the old city centre in Warsaw, the Zwinger in Dresden, and many historic buildings in Budapest were restored to their pre-war beauty.

 A notable exception is the building of the National Theatre of Bucharest, Romania, which was damaged by bombing in August 1944.
 Though part of the building was still standing, after taking complete power in 1947, the communist authorities decided to tear down the remains of the building.

 In the late 1940s, the USSR developed a new type of high-rise.
 The first such buildings were built in Moscow: Moscow State University, Kotelnicheskaya Embankment Building, Kudrinskaya Square Building, Hilton Moscow Leningradskaya Hotel, Hotel Ukraina, Ministry of Foreign Affairs, Ministry of Heavy Industry.
 These were duplicated in some other countries, the main examples being the Palace of Culture and Science in Warsaw and the House of the Free Press in Bucharest.
 The Stalin Allee (subsequently named Karl-Marx-Allee) in East Berlin was also flanked by buildings having the same Stalinist style, though their concept was different from the Moscow high-rises.
 These buildings are mainly examples of a new architectural style, but did not involve urban planning to a significant extent, and there is no visible conceptual link between these buildings and their neighborhood.